 ENFJ males are similar to everyone defined by this personality type.
 However, certain ENFJ character traits may be more prominent in these men than others due to societal expectations or personal roles.

-Their strengths are in their communicative ability, and often they consider others’ feelings where most men would try to ignore them.
+Their strengths are in their communication ability, and often they consider others’ feelings where most men would try to ignore them.
 However, this can work against them, and they tend to be sensitive to criticism or allow others to walk all over them.

 Famous People With ENFJ Personalities